CrossLangNV/DGFISMA_term_extraction/user_scripts/README.md

 The sequence length is the cut off value for the number of tokens in the (Bert)tokenized sentence.
 Note that Bert supports sequences of up to 512 tokens.

-Note that the symbols used for annotation are set by default to ★ and ☆.
+The symbols used for annotation are set by default to ★ and ☆.

 <h3> Example </h3>